 Change your bedtime habits

 As for your bedtime routine, this may also need adjusting.
 It’s easy to get into a vicious circle of stress and lack of sleep – no sleep makes us stressed, whilst stress stops us from getting to sleep as easily.
 We can break this cycle by changing our bedtime habits.
 You should avoid looking at bright screens an hour before going to bed – these can trick our brains into thinking it’s still daytime.
 Instead, relax your brain by listening to music, taking a bath or meditating.
+You could even try some cannabis edibles to help clear your mind and get you ready for bedtime.
 You could find that you sleep much better by doing this.

 Get some spa treatment